-Here are just a few examples of how this combination of mathematical optimization and machine learning is delivering major busines value in various industry verticals:
+Here are just a few examples of how this combination of mathematical optimization and machine learning is delivering major business value in various industry verticals:

 We are seeing an increase in the number of data scientists using mathematical optimization as well as the number of different use cases of this prescriptive analytics technology (on its own and in combination with machine learning) across various industries.

-If you are interested in adding mathematical optimization to your toolbox, you can get started by exploring and experimenting with mathematical optimization in Excel.
+If you want to add mathematical optimization to your toolbox, you can start by exploring and experimenting with mathematical optimization in Excel.
 Then – when you are ready to experience the full power of this technology – you can move on to industrial-strength mathematical optimization tools that will enable you to tackle problems that are huge in terms of complexity, scale, and significance.